In Search of History

-In Search of History is an American documentary television series that airs on the History Channel.
+In Search of History is an American documentary television series that aired on the History Channel.

 Overview

 The episodes of the series were produced from 1996 to 2000.
 Each season normally consisted of one-hour episodes (three episodes were two-hour) that focused on historical events or subjects.

 Subjects typically covered on the show focused on incidents and individuals from ancient history.
 However more modern events such as an overview of Charles Ponzi and his schemes and the Hell's Angels were also covered.

 Although new episodes are no longer being produced, re-runs of In Search of History are regularly shown on the History Channel.
-Additionally, they are available on DVD, when they were released on A&E Home Video through The History Channel Home Entertainment.
+Additionally, they are available on DVD, when they were released on A&E Home Video through the History Channel Home Entertainment.